What is Valued Opinions?

 They seem to have responded and worked to resolve complaints, and until that point, Valued Opinions had a decent reputation in the survey world.

 The sign-up process is standard for the industry.
 They ask for your name and email address, and then you start fleshing out your profile with demographic information.

 The profile can take a while to work through.
 You do not have to complete it before you start taking surveys, but you do earn badges for completing certain percentages.

 The more of your profile you fill out, the more likely you are to get surveys that you qualify to complete, which is how you earn money, so the end goal should be to finish it.

 It just doesn’t have to be right away or all at once.

 They do not ask for credit card information or payment.

 Valued Opinions makes it clear that the privacy of their members is of the utmost importance.
 Their commitment to fair data use is certified independently by TRUSTe.

-Also, they are members of The Market Research Association (MRA), and The Market Research Society (MRS).
+Also, they are members of The Market Research Society (MRS).